 What is a tip credit notice?
-Ohio Wage and Hour Lawyer
+Ohio Wage and Hour Lawyers

 Employers must provide a tip credit notice before they take a tip credit.
-If you have any questions, contact our Ohio Wage and Hour Lawyer today!
+If you have any questions, contact our Ohio Wage and Hour Lawyers today!

 What is a tip credit?

 The easiest way to explain a tip credit is by providing an example.
 For 2018, the minimum wage in Ohio is $8.30 per hour for non-tipped employees.
 If an employer wishes to pay a tipped employee less than $8.30 per hour, it may do so, but only if it follows the requirements for doing so.
 Pursuant to Section 3(m) of the FLSA, an employer may take a tip credit towards the minimum wage requirement – the maximum tip credit permissible under the FLSA is $5.12 per hour because employers may pay tipped employees no less than $2.13 per hour and that is $5.12 per hour less than the federal minimum wage.

 However, minimum wage in Ohio is $8.30 per hour and the minimum an employer must pay a tipped employee is $4.15 per hour in Ohio.
 If you are a tipped employee and you are making less than $2.13 per hour or $4.15 per hour, then you may have violations of the FLSA or Ohio’s minimum wage law.

 Before employers can take a tip credit, they must provide a tip credit notice.
 What are the requirements of a tipped credit notice.

 Employers may only take a tip credit if they provide a proper notice prior to taking the tip credit.
 The tip credit notice must be provided BEFORE the employer takes the tip credit.
 Here are the requirements for a proper tip credit notice:

 - the amount of cash wage paid to the employee, i.e. at least $2.13 per hour or $4.15 per hour in Ohio;

 - the amount claimed by the employer as a tip credit;